This handbook helps you write nonfiction books and blogs for three reasons:

 Keeping thoughts to yourself can be a disservice to the world.
-If you have something important to say and you say it well, you send strangers down paths they badly needed.
+If you have something important to say and you say it well, you send strangers down paths badly needed.

-Writing is the most radical thing you can do without money.
+Writing is one of the most radical things you can do without money.
 Skilled writers change the world from their couch.

-I’ll provide a cheat sheet at the end, but I recommend taking notes.
-Reading without note-taking is like exploring new territory without drawing a map.
+I’ll provide a cheatsheet on the last page of this handbook, but I recommend taking notes.
+Reading educational content without notetaking is like exploring new territory without drawing a map.
 Help your brain draw connections between ideas.

 This handbook is for: